simple-registry/simple-registry/README.md

 #### Retention Policy (`repository."<namespace>".retention_policy`)

-> [!NOTE]
-> This feature is currently in active development and is not yet working as intended.

 - `rules` (list of string): A list of CEL policies that must be satisfied to _keep_ an image in the registry.

 ```toml